mvolkmann/blog/src/swift/swift-lang.md

 and can be used for a function parameter type or return type.
 It signals opting-in to runtime determination of the actual type which generates more code and is slower than compile-time determination.
+Callers choose concrete types of parameters based on the argument types they pass.
+Callers choose concrete return types based on how the return value is used, such as assigning to a variable of a certain type.
 For example:

 ```swift